Blog

 One other thing to note: it’s not just cars.

 Whether scooter-sharing services are really a long-term thing or not, there are a lot of them.
-They’re fairly regional in many cases, and I do wonder if people download their apps more as curiosities rather than as actual dedicated and frequent customers, but the Birds, Limes, and Spins of the on-demand transportation sector are definitely still a factor, especially in urban centers and vacation hubs.
+They’re fairly regional in many cases, and I do wonder if people download their apps more as curiosities rather than as actual dedicated and frequent customers, but the Birds and Limes of the on-demand transportation sector are definitely still a factor, especially in urban centers and vacation hubs.

 Top on-demand home and chore apps